Yoast/wordpress-seo/readme.txt

 * Bugfixes
 	* Fixed: Premium support link was being added to all plugins, not just ours ;-)
+	* Only show the breadcrumbs-blog-remove option if user uses page_for_posts as it's not applicable otherwise and can cause confusion.

 = 1.5.2.4 =